University promise program banner of four students walking on Lisle campus

 Claire is currently completing her M.S. in Clinical Psychology at Benedictine University.
 She graduated from the University of Illinois with a B.S. in Psychology.
 Claire is passionate about making others feel seen, heard, and valued.
 She enjoys working with young adults as they navigate life transitions, relationships, and anything else life may throw at them.
 Claire creates a safe and empathetic space for clients to process their experiences, thoughts, and feelings.
 She operates from a person-centered approach while also incorporating strengths-focused therapy, acceptance commitment therapy, stress reduction techniques, and others to meet the individual needs of clients.
 She looks forward to working collaboratively with people from all backgrounds to move toward their goals.

-The Counseling Center supports each student in their pursuit of personal, social and academic goals, and in keeping with the Benedictine University mission.
+The Benedictine University Counseling Center supports each student in their pursuit of personal, social and academic goals, and in keeping with the Benedictine University mission.
 We promote a student’s growth and development in a safe and confidential environment and by encouraging self-reflection.

 These goals are achieved by: